gSchool/DNA-release-3/03-Phase-B/05b_z_contract_types_cont.md

 * type: paragraph
 * id: 2ea23532-1d76-48e9-862d-6aff4a006d18
 * title: !Opt.
-Lesson Feedback: Greenfield and Brownfield
+Lesson Feedback: Contract Types (Continued)
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->